 What is the cheapest car insurance in Nevada?

-According to The Zebra, the cheapest car insurance in Nevada is currently $921 per year with Travelers Insurance.
-However, the rates vary widely among insurers depending on your personal needs, driving record, credit score and what discounts you’re eligible for.
+Rates vary widely among insurers, so the cheapest car insurance in Nevada depends on your personal needs, driving record, credit score and what discounts you’re eligible for.

 What information is needed in order to get car insurance in Nevada?